UMD-CS-STICs/389Rfall2019/week/4/writeup/README.md

 -'1;ls -alh'
 	I added a '-alh' after the l's' in order to see permissions of the file.
 However, this had an unintended side effect: it displayed the last time those folders/files were editted.
 The home directory had the date of september 24th (last tuesday) and was the most recently updated file besides the ones that popped up with today's date.
 -'1;cd home'
-	I cd'd into the directory however I could not list the contents.
+	I cd'd into the directory but I could not list the contents.
 I could not figure out how to enter multiple commands, as the shell boots you after either 3 seconds or after you enter anything at all.
 But through some trial and error I was able to successfully figure out that you can enter a new command after each semi-colon.
 -'1;cd home;ls'
 	enter the home directory then finally list the contents, which in turn displayed the flag -'1;cd home;cat flag.txt'